 First, lest you think otherwise, the oldest continuously farmed vineyards in California today are not planted to Zinfandel; but rather to the Mission grape (a.k.a.
 Criolla) in Amador County – Mother Lode country.
 There, the Deaver family cultivates Mission originally planted as far back as 1856 (over 157 years ago!).

-These plants are not just museum pieces: Deaver’s Mission grapes are used primarily to produce a sweet, fortified style of dessert wine called Angelica – by an extraordinary winemaker named Marco Cappelli, who crafts these wines for a number of wineries – in a style that dates back to the 1700s, when the Spanish order of Franciscans first began to establish their outposts along El Camino Real from Mexico to the San Francisco Bay, planting Mission grapes nearly everywhere along the way.
+These plants are not just museum pieces: Deaver’s Mission grapes are used primarily to produce a sweet, fortified style of dessert wine called Angelica – most of this, by an extraordinary winemaker named Marco Cappelli, who crafts these wines for a number of wineries – in a style that dates back to the 1700s, when the Spanish order of Franciscans first began to establish their outposts along El Camino Real from Mexico to the San Francisco Bay, planting Mission grapes nearly everywhere along the way.

-After the 1850s, however, Zinfandel supplanted Mission as California’s most widely planted grape because early vintners quickly recognized the fact that it made dry table red wines superior to Mission in every way.
+Soon after the 1850s, however, Zinfandel supplanted Mission as California’s most widely planted grape because early vintners quickly recognized the fact that it made dry table red wines superior to Mission in every way.
 Since many of the pioneers of European descent first came to California in search of gold in the Sierra Foothills, it is no surprise that the oldest existing Zinfandel planting today is also located in Amador County’s Shenandoah Valley: the Grandpere Vineyard, planted in 1869 (grapes going to a handful of exceptional producers, such as Scott Harvey and Lodi’s Macchia Wines).

-Not everyone struck gold in the Foothills, of course, and so when settlers poured down into San Joaquin Valley they found thousands of acres of rich farmland, begging to be ranched or planted with wheat, fruits, row crops, and of course, grape vines.
+Not everyone struck gold in the Foothills, of course, and so when settlers poured down into San Joaquin Valley they found thousands of acres of rich farmland, begging to be ranched or planted with wheat, fruit and nut trees, row crops, and of course, grape vines.
 Captain Charles M. Weber acquired 49,000 acres of land through a Spanish land grant, and in the 1850s he founded a community that would become the City of Stockton.
 In 1852, a friend of Weber’s named George West paid a visit, and a plan for going full-time into the grape growing business was launched.

 In 1853 George West and his brother William established their first vineyard at the north end of Stockton, close to the Calaveras River where it intersects with the present-day Lodi AVA (the Sorelle Winery estate now sits on a small piece of what was once part of the West property).
 Five years later the Wests founded El Pinal Winery, which immediately became profitable.